cybergarage/go-redis/doc/server_impl.md

-# How to implement a Redis compatible server?
+# How to implement a Redis-compatible server?

 This section describes how to implement a Redis-compatible server using the go-redis.
 Please see to the [examples](../examples) directory to know how to implement the compatible server in more detail.

-## Creating your Redis compatible server
+## Creating your Redis-compatible server

 ### STEP1: Inheritancing the base server

-At first, inherit the base server of the go-redis to implement your Redis compatible server as the following:
+At first, inherit the base server of the go-redis to implement your Redis-compatible server as the following:

 ```
 import (